 What is a Video Interview?

-Video interviews allows employers to conduct two-way video interviews as well as send and review on-demand candidate video interviews over the web. interview connect allows for five individuals to participate in the two-way video interview and an unlimited number of observers to log on and watch the interview.
+Video interviews allows employers to conduct live video interviews as well as send and review on demand video interviews over the web. interview connect allows for five individuals to participate in the two-way video interview and an unlimited number of observers to log on and watch the interview.
 Recruiters are able to decide which interviewers and candidates make up the five open seats as well as which coworkers are able to log on and watch as an observer.

 interview on demand includes short videos that job seekers use to attract attention from hiring companies.
 Recruiters send candidates a template of questions for candidates to respond to via their mobile device, computer or tablet that has a camera.
 On-demand video interviews are normally sent as an addition to the the candidate’s standard CV/Resume and cover letter so that recruiters can gauge a candidate’s communication skills, personality and cultural fit to get a better understanding of which candidates should move forward in the interviewing process.